Take a look at OSC's complete 2020 Research Report.

 2020 Research Report

 The Ohio State University Molecular and Cellular Imaging Center (MCIC) is directed by Tea Meulia and serves as a shared technology laboratory to facilitate research in microscopy, genomics and bioinformatics.
-Since its founding in 2000, the center has grown into a data-intensive operation that has thrived in partnership the Ohio Supercomputer Center as she realized the volumes of data they generated and processed required additional computational power.
+Meulia connected with the Ohio Supercomputer Center as she realized the volumes of data they generated and processed required additional computational power.

 Andrew Paluch, associate professor of chemical, paper, and biomedical engineering at Miami University, has an established relationship with a university in Brazil.
 The Ohio Supercomputer Center helped Paluch as he conducted a workshop in Brazil using Open OnDemand.